Review: Ford Puma

-Equipment levels are high too, although that’s because Ford is eschewing the usual Zetec and Style trims and starting at Titanium; the logic being that few people actually end up buying the lower end models.
+Equipment levels are high too, although that’s because Ford is eschewing the usual Zetec and Style trims and starting at Titanium; the logic being that few people actually end up buying the lower end models if they are not aware of car lease deals.
 That means there’s very little to choose from the options list, and there’s even a long list of safety gear fitted as standard.
 A reassuring five-star EuroNCAP crash safety rating backs that up.

 Ford has gone to great lengths to banish thoughts of the old Puma and succeeded in doing so (until I just raised it again).
 The new Puma races straight to the top of its class, alongside, if not necessarily ahead of, rivals such as that Nissan Juke, Seat Arona and even Renault Captur, but then surpasses them all with an invigorating drive and, more importantly, a large empty box.

 Lease price: Prices currently start at £157 per month